 § 4-106.
-Mechanical Restraints Record of use [Emerg. eff.
-April 8, 2003]
+Mechanical Restraints Record of use

 Mechanical restraints shall not be applied to a patient unless it is determined by a physician to be required by the medical needs of the patient.
 No mechanical restraint shall be continued for longer than is absolutely necessary under the circumstances.
 Every use of a mechanical restraint, the reasons and length of time therefore, shall be made a part of the clinical record of the patient under the signature of the physician.